infotroph/Prairie_seq/project-log.md

 		* `assign_taxonomy:id_to_taxonomy_fp`  changed from `~black11/ncbi_its2/present_genera_its2_accession_taxonomy.txt` to...
 Hmm.
 I've set this file up to change names every time I run `sort_ncbi_refs.sh`!
 Setting it to the current `~black11/ncbi_its2/presentITS_otu_97/rep_set/97_taxonomy_20160730.txt`, but will need to change this when I sync the cluster up with my laptop.
 		* Added line `assign_taxonomy:reference_seqs_fp ~black11/ncbi_its2/presentITS_otu_97/rep_set/97_otus_20160730.fasta` (was previously setting it in `run_qiime.sh`) Will need to update this one after syncing too.
 		* Added line `pick_otus:otu_picking_method uclust_ref` as shown in the ITS soils demos.
 Not clear on the difference between `uclust_ref` and `uclust` with a reference database might do this anyway, but this seems most likely to be correct.

+## 2016-08-07, CKB

+Thus ends the backlog of notes from July work.
+Now to stay on track and actually commit my notes as I take them.
+Today: Working on synchronizing repositories.
+I've been hand-copying things back and forth between my laptop and the cluster all month; it's time to stop that.

+* All the notes I committed above were committed on a `datacheck` branch that I created when I was cross-checking datasheets from the extraction portion of the project.
+I plan to do another round of cross-checking next time I'm at the desk with the paper notes on it, but no need to keep this branch running.
+Merged everything back into master.

+* Committed some quickly-written, crappy notes toward an overview / intro&methods skeleton of the project -- Scott, feel free to raid these for your writing.